HillsMakan/sydneyhillsmakan/src/content/collaborations/jooosss_team_charity_for_humanity_bali.md

 * Mufu Cooking Class – Rp 27,500 per person
 * Kekeb Cooking Class – Rp 15,000 per person

+Additionally, HMG International members receive an exclusive 60% discount on these cooking classes – a great opportunity to experience Balinese culture while supporting a meaningful cause.

 A heartfelt thank you to Nia, Mufu, Kekeb, and the Joosss Team for giving HMG International the opportunity to contribute to the Bali community and be part of this meaningful initiative.

 Together, let’s make a difference.